shump2/haploCOBB/README.md

 # haploCOBB
-Workflow for generating haplotypes from DNA Metabarcoding data
+Workflow for generating haplotypes from DNA Metabarcoding data and generation of population genetic datasets.